-- A copy like this one soars above the pack with its hard-rockin’ energy, rich, solid bass, open top end, and freedom from congestion
+- An outstanding pressing with hard-rockin’ energy, rich, solid bass, open top end, and freedom from congestion

 - This is one of the better copies to hit the site in years – good SRV albums are getting tough to find nowadays

 - “[SRV] wanted to add soul and R&B inflections to his basic blues sound, and Soul to Soul does exactly that.
 [T]he Curtis Mayfield-inspired closer, ‘Life Without You,’ captures Vaughan at his best as a composer and performer.
 It’s such a seductive number – such a full realization of his soul-blues ambitions…”

 Vaughn’s guitar playing is as fiery as ever, and the addition of keyboards and saxophone here gives the music broader scope and range than was possible on his previous albums.